sebhammer/YAZGPT/README.md

 **TODO**

-Break initial prompt into a file and make the file a commmand line option to allow tuning of the prompt to the use case.

 Add logging of query/result details for auditing the results

 Refine the mapping of records.
 Is it possible to give access to additional fields/detailed records